 The VGN Proteomics Facility was designed for use by faculty, staff, and students at UVM, VGN Baccalaureate Partners and other Institutions throughout the state of Vermont.
 The facility also provides services to external users from outside Vermont.
 We provide comprehensive support from experimental design to downstream data analysis.
 The following policies have been established to insure quality control and success of proteomics analysis.

 We are happy to provide education and training to faculty, staff and students depending upon their needs and skill levels.
 Investigators should contact the facility prior to sample submission to ensure a clear understanding of sample requirements for processing through the facility.
-To arrange a consultation, online consultation signups are available on our website or you can contact Drs.
-Wai Lam / Bin Deng by phone (802-656-4709, 802-656-5099) or email (firstname.lastname@example.org, email@example.com).
+To arrange a consultation you can contact Drs.
+Wai Lam / Bin Deng by phone (802-656-4709, 802-656-5099) or email (email@example.com, firstname.lastname@example.org).

 Consultations are usually attended by the investigators, their staff (postdoc, students and research associates) and the facility personnel and usually last for 1-2 h.
 During consultation, details of the project are discussed, including 1) background and goals of experiments; 2) feasible plans and solutions based on the facility personnel experience on similar projects; 3) advantages and disadvantages of various proteomics technologies and strategies; 4) proteomics solutions the facility can provide, and, depending on projects, what levels of success investigators could expect; 5) technical details of the experiments.
 The facility personnel have strong backgrounds in both biology and analytical chemistry.
 They will provide protocols and relevant literature regarding experimental designs and recommend the best reagents to use for experiments.
 An average of 1-2 consultations can be arranged per month for each investigator.
 As the projects progress, we will discuss results, assist in paper preparation, and grant submission.
 A Facility tour and a brief overview of proteomics technologies via Powerpoint presentations will be given to new users.